SimileDude/CryptoHub/README.md

 # WELCOME TO CRYPTOHUB

 ## About Me
-Hi there, I’m Ash, a passionate software developer, welcome to my demo project.
+Hi there, I’m Ash, a passionate software developer, and welcome to my demo project.

 Aside from some freelance work, I’m currently seeking a full-time role.
 Do contact me if you’d like to chat: ashkherad@gmail.com.